Slovakia closes schools, stops international travel to battle coronavirus

-The central European country, which has so far reported 16 cases of the new virus, also plans to close sport, leisure and entertainment centers like ski areas, pools and clubs, and will shut shopping centers over weekends among its measures.
+The central European country, which has so far reported 16 cases of the new virus, also plans to close sport, leisure and entertainment centres like ski areas, pools and clubs, and will shut shopping centres over weekends among its measures.

 Pellegrini said international freight transport would continue.